The Dehn function of SL(n;Z): Reducing to maximal parabolic subgroups

-The basic technique is the same as the construction in the previous section; we start with a filling of $w$ by a Lipschitz disc $f:D^2\to \cE$, then construct a template for $w$ by triangulating the disc and labelling its vertices using $\rho$.
-We ensure that properties \ref{prop:templateExist:para} and \ref{prop:templateExist:area} hold by carefully controlling the lengths of edges.
-If edges are too long, then property \ref{prop:templateExist:para} will not hold; on the other hand, if edges are too short, then there will be too many triangles, and \ref{prop:templateExist:area} will not hold.
-Corollary~\ref{cor:parabolicNbhds} says that the length necessary for property \ref{prop:templateExist:para} to hold varies based on where $f$ lies in $\cM$, so we will construct a triangulation with varying side lengths. \begin{prop} Let $t=2^k$, $k\ge 0$, let $D^2(t)=[0,t]\times[0,t]$, and let $h:\sqD(t)\to \R$ be a $1$-Lipschitz function such that $h(x)\ge 1$ for all $x$.
-There is a triangulation $\tau_h$ of $\sqD(t)$ such that \begin{enumerate} \item All vertices of $\tau_h$ are lattice points. \item If $x$ and $y$ are connected by an edge of $\tau_h$, then
+We construct this template in the way described in Section~\ref{subsec:redParaSketch}: we start with a filling of $w$ by a Lipschitz disc $f:D^2\to \cE$, then construct a template for $w$ by triangulating the disc and labelling its vertices using $\rho$.
+We ensure that properties \ref{lem:templateExist:length} and \ref{lem:templateExist:para} hold by carefully controlling the lengths of edges.
+If edges are too long, then property \ref{lem:templateExist:para} will not hold.
+On the other hand, if $x,y\in \cE$, then $\rho(x)$ and $\rho(y)$ may be separated by up to $\sim r(x)+r(y)+d_\cE(x,y)$, so if edges are too short, then \ref{lem:templateExist:length} will not hold.
+For both these conditions, it suffices to construct a triangulation so that the triangle containing $x$ has diameter roughly proportional to the depth function $r(x)$.